It is often said that if you want to throw a fun party, never invite economists!

-If you don’t know why, just sit through a discussion in an advance econometrics class and it’ll become clear.
+If you don’t know why, just sit through an advance econometrics class and it’ll become clear.
 However, I work with a group of economists who break the mold.
 They’re inquisitive, energetic and wonderful communicators.
 I oversee our forecasting group for Canada, the U.S. and international economies.
 As a result, there is no such thing as a boring day, especially during these turbulent times.
-Part of what makes this career exciting and interesting is having the opportunity to work extensively with colleagues across TD from a number of different functional areas.
-At the same time, I spend a significant amount of time speaking with external TD clients and addressing their concerns.
-I have the benefit of a career that bridges the life of an academic in many respects, by allowing me to research an array of topics, from general economic forecasting to policy initiatives on women labour market issues.
-I started my career as an economist in 1998, and joined TD after nearly 4 years in capital markets at RBC, providing Canadian and U.S. economic analysis to foreign exchange, money market and bond desks.
-My husband and I live in Etobicoke with our energetic Lab, who can often be seen sneaking a swim in the Humber River.
+Part of what makes this career exciting and interesting is having the opportunity to work extensively with colleagues across TD from diverse functional areas.
+At the same time, I spend a significant amount of time meeting with external TD clients, addressing their economic concerns.
+In many respects, I have the benefit of a career that bridges the life of business and academics.
+TD Bank supports economic research within an array of topics, from traditional economic forecasting to public policy initiatives on women labour market issues.
+I started my career as an economist in 1998, and joined TD after a near 4-year stint working in capital markets providing economic analysis to foreign exchange, money market and bond desks.

 Chief Economist and Senior Vice-President of TD Bank Group

 Beata Caranci is the Chief Economist for TD Bank Group.
 She joined the bank in 2003 and leads an agile team of economists, tasked with delivering analysis and forecasts for TD's planning process, as well as the regulatory stress test exercises.
 The team delivers on a wide scope of research, covering the Canadian, U.S., and global economies.
 Beata serves on a number of committees within TD, including the retirement investment committee, as well as being a member of C.D Howe's Monetary Policy Council and the American Bankers Economic Advisory Council.